aupac/ember-aupac-typeahead/README.md

 The `aupac-ember-data-typeahead` component is an extension of the more generic `aupac-typeahead` and assumes you're using ember-data to retrieve your data remotely.
 This allows ember-data users to streamline the use of this component into a single line of code in their template.

 #### Component Attributes
+By default, each ember-data model supplied in `modelClass` is required to have a `displayName` (computed property or attribute) that will return a string representing the name to display in the suggestion template.
+If this is not possible you can override the `suggestionTemplate` and supply something else (see below).

 In addition to all the features supported by `aupac-typeahead` (see below), `aupac-ember-data-typeahead` supports the following:

 -  `modelClass` : (*required) the dasherized form of the ember-data model you're searching for. ie 'customer-address'
--  `suggestionKey` : (default: 'displayName') the attribute on the model to display to the user in the suggestion list,
 -  `displayKey` : (default: 'displayName') the attribute to display to the user when an item is selected,
 -  `params` : (default: {}) an object containing various query string parameters to send along with the remote request,
 -  `queryKey`: (default: 'q') the query parameter sent to the server containing the search text.